MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 The assembled team of IT system administrators need to review the following requirements and make necessary preparations before connecting your organization's SAP system to the Power Platform:

 - [Power Apps license](/power-platform/admin/about-powerapps-perapp) and [Power Apps pricing](https://powerapps.microsoft.com/pricing/) - Determine if your organization has the necessary licensing to proceed with the setup.
-It is important to consider:
+It's important to consider:
-  - Power Apps licensure that supports using an on-premises data gateway and premium applications, flows, and connectors.
+  - Power Apps licensing that supports using an on-premises data gateway and premium applications, flows, and connectors.
-  - All administrators setting up the integration and functional business users testing the solution have the required licensure to do so.
+  - All administrators setting up the integration and functional business users testing the solution have the required licenses to do so.

 - [SAP](<https://www.sap.com/>) subscription
   - Ensure that the users testing the SAP Integration solution have appropriate access to the appropriate SAP functional modules.